gwilku/jscan-docs/general/key_programming.rst

 JScan doesn't handle the fob buttons binding process.
 This happens automatically between the key and the vehicle ECU.

-Jscan doesn't remove previously programmed keys - there is no known way to un-bind a single key.
+Jscan doesn't remove specific previously programmed keys - there is no known way to un-bind a single key.
 There is an option to *erase all keys* - be careful.
 It is important to consider that when adding new keys because most vehicles have a maximum count of keys that can be added.